sknudsen/vis2021cph/keynote.md

 ---
-title: "Joost Grootens at Copenhagen IEEE VIS 2021 at ITU"
+title: "Joost Grootens at Copenhagen IEEE VIS 2021 at ITU: More Matter, With Less Art"
 layout: single
 permalink: /keynote
 #header: